 Upper Scholastic Bowl

 Scholastic Bowl is an academic competition with a quiz-bowl format designed to encourage and promote academic excellence.
 Teams consists of five players who are asked questions that demand quick recall of facts from all academic areas, as well as general knowledge, current events, sports and the arts.
 Keith competes in at least three scholastic bowl invitationals a year and also participates in the Illinois High School Association competitions, which start with the regionals and go to the state finals in April.
-Since the programs’ inception three years ago, the school has won three regional titles, two sectionals and in 2011 and 2012 finished third in the state finals.
+Since the programs’ inception in 2010, the school has won four regional titles, two sectional titles, and in 2011, 2012, and 2013 finished third in the state finals.